 A photograph with a straightforward composition allows us to see the image as complete.
 We are not distracted by features strewn throughout the image.
 An aesthetic image is not a collection of objects.
 It’s a composition that works as a whole as a piece of art.
 The key to creating visually appealing images is simplicity.

-3. Rule of Thirds
+03. Rule of Thirds

 With the rule of thirds, you can arrange your topic on the left or right third of an image while allowing open space for your other subjects.
 The rule of thirds, while not the only method of composition, is often the most effective.

-The rule of thirds provides the structural framework for your images to be appealing image.
+The rule of thirds provides the structural framework for your images to be an appealing image.
 It ensures that everything is in order.
 It also allows you to incorporate unique components without creating shambles.

-4. Simple Lighting
+04. Simple Lighting

 For the most part, images like these have a soft pastel look, with flat-level lighting and muted hues.
 Aesthetically speaking, somber black-and-white images can still be considered beautiful, but most people prefer images that are less dramatic and more appealing.
+If you’re just getting started with aesthetic photography, using natural light is a great place to start.
+Better the more diffused the light.

-5. Put a Little Depth In
+05. Put a Little Depth In

-6. Focus On Details
+06. Focus On Details

 Look for details that add interest to your images quickly and easily.
 Magnifying a photo when others only see the whole thing is a terrific method to get people to stop and look.
 Everyone asks what they’re looking at.
 It works best when the subject is familiar but obscure.
 People tend to move on fast if they are puzzled.
-Here’s how to take a very distinctive macro image.

 A new angle is another fantastic method.
 Get low or go high.
 Drones are wonderful for taking scenic aesthetic pictures.
 Drone cameras have improved recently, and with a little editing, aerial scenic can look stunning.

-7. Take Your Platform Seriously
+07. Take Your Platform Seriously

 When developing a personal style, it’s important to think about how your work will be shown.
 If Instagram is your primary channel for promoting your work, you can crop your images to square dimensions.
 You can see their full potential on that platform this way.

 You can be more creative with the proportions of your website if you have one of your own.
-But it’s important to consider how your work will be displayed and cataloged.
-Each project can have its own gallery.
+However, it’s important to consider how your work will be displayed and cataloged.
+Each project can have its gallery.
 You can choose to display all of the items in a single collection.

-It’s possible that prints are your preferred medium for showing off your work.
+Prints may be your preferred medium for showing off your work.
 The printing method, whether old or modern, will have to be carefully considered.
 Think about how big they’ll be as well as where they’ll go on display.

-8. Put Symmetry in
+08. Put Symmetry

 It doesn’t have to seem conventional and dull to frame your topic dead center!
 Look for symmetrical features around you to make your shot stand out.
 There are numerous architectural aspects, backgrounds, and textures that will assist you in accomplishing this – sometimes simply changing the angle of your shot will suffice.
 All you have to do is keep an eye out for them.